 Here are a few mantras that help to counter this negative energy.

 Always Stay Positive

 Every business will have its gray days.
-Remaining positive is the key to get through those bad days and make a comeback.
-Your team has knowledge, skills and talent – everything required to succeed.
+Remaining positive is the key to getting through those bad days and making a comeback.
+Your team has knowledge, skills, and talent – everything required to succeed.
 But make sure that they constantly receive an infusion of positivity!
 That is what will keep them going.

-Remember, knowledge, skills and talent are something which is also possessed by your competitors.
-In fact, it can be a struggle to maintain positive attitude, especially in a competitive business environment.
+Remember, knowledge, skills, and talent are something which is also possessed by your competitors.
+In fact, it can be a struggle to maintain a positive attitude, especially in a competitive business environment.
 But it goes without saying that success is nothing less than a mindset.